 - the erection of 50 or more houses

 - business applications where the area of any buildings exceeds 10k square metres

 - an electricity generating station of 20 or more megawatts capacity

 - waste management facilities exceeding 25k tonnes per annum capacity or more than 50 tonnes per day sludge treatment

 - transport or infra square metres may also be considered 'major'.
 Contact us for further guidance in such circumstances

 Planning applications for Major developments require pre-application consultation (PAC) to be carried out between developers and communities.
 The developer must submit a Proposal of Application Notice to the Council at least 12 weeks before the application for planning permission is submitted.
 This will need to set out the extent of consultation that will be carried out, and must be agreed by the Council before the consultation begins.
 Once complete, a copy of a pre-consultation report must be submitted with the application.

 Making a comment on Pre-Application Consultation

-You can search for and view the proposal of application notices received register which is updated whenever we receive a new notice.
-Any comments about the development during the pre-application consultation stage must be made directly to the developer and not us.
+You can search for and view the Proposal of Application Notices received register which is updated whenever we receive a new notice.
+Any comments about the development during the pre-application consultation stage must be made directly to the developer and not the Council.

-Comments can still be made to us about the development if a planning application is submitted at the end of the pre-application consultation process.
+Comments can be made to the Council if a planning application is submitted at the end of the pre-application consultation process.